 If you are an English speaker in those time zones, please join us!
 We’ll have it open to international folks when we see enough demand from English speaking people in other time zones.

 We send you your texts.
 All you will need is internet access with a device that can run our classroom software, a webcam (integrated is fine) and a microphone headset.

 We love this inexpensive set of headphones.
 They make the experience MUCH better. https://amzn.to/2OZDx41

 You can test your hardware by going to:

-Our program always starts with “The Iliad”.
+Our program always starts with “How to Read a Book” followed by “The Iliad”.
 We believe that these books do us the most good when read and discussed in Socratic seminars.
 Since these books build upon each other, we require everyone to work through them all in our seminars.